ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vsan.hidden.md

 ![vSAN as a Datastore](images/solution63-ryo-vmware-on-vpc-hidden/Self-Managed-Simple-20210813v1-VPC-vsan.svg "vSAN as a Datastore"){: caption="Figure 1. vSAN as a Datastore" caption-side="bottom"}

-1. Create VLAN NICs for vSAN
-2. Configure a vSAN interface using vSphere Client
-3. Create vSAN using vSphere Client

 ## Before you begin
 {: #vpc-bm-vmware-vsan-prereqs}